0racle/raku-File-Stat/README.md

 The time related functions (eg. `mtime`) will differ slightly from their core alternatives (eg. `modified`).

-This module will return an `Int`, where as Raku will return an `Instant`.
+This module will return an `Int`, where as the `IO::Path` method will return an `Instant`.
 You may notice that when this `Instant` is coerced to an `Int` that there is a difference of 37 seconds.

 ```raku
 say stat($?FILE).mtime;      # 1692319800